ngrx/platform/projects/ngrx.io/content/guide/signals/signal-state.md

 ## Updating State

-The `patchState` function provides a type-safe way to perform immutable updates on pieces of state.
+The `patchState` function provides a type-safe way to perform updates on pieces of state.
 It takes a SignalState or SignalStore instance as the first argument, followed by a sequence of partial states or partial state updaters as additional arguments.

 ```ts